Mikanwolfe/memento/README.md

 ## Contact us

-For any questions, inquiries, or for someone to talk to, email mikanwolfe@nekox.net
+For any questions, inquiries, or for someone to talk to, email Mikan at  [mikanwolfe@nekox.net](mailto:mikanwolfe.nekox.net)